-- 2.1.1 Any Generator desiring Interconnection with the EPS or modification of an existing Interconnection must meet the specifications set forth in this section and any other requirements which may be imposed by the EDC, including without limitation: - 2.1.1.1 Latest approved version of the IEEE 1547 (Standard for Interconnecting Distributed Resources with Electric Power Systems) and associated 1547 standard and family of guidelines or recommended practices. - 2.1.1.2 Latest approved version of UL (Underwriters Laboratories) 1741 (Inverters, Converters, Controllers and Interconnection System Equipment for use with Distributed Energy Resources). - 2.1.1.3 Latest approved version of UL 1741 SA (Supplement A)
+Any Generator desiring Interconnection with the EPS or modification of an existing Interconnection must meet the specifications set forth in this section and any other requirements which may be imposed by the EDC, including without limitation:

+- a.
+Latest approved version of the IEEE 1547 (Standard for Interconnecting Distributed Resources with Electric Power Systems) and associated 1547 standard and family of guidelines or recommended practices. - b.
+Latest approved version of UL (Underwriters Laboratories) 1741 (Inverters, Converters, Controllers and Interconnection System Equipment for use with Distributed Energy Resources). - c.
+Latest approved version of UL 1741 supplemental version.